Mengkee/Resume/README.md

 # This is a resume website created using flask app.
-User can choose the language, the color and the font of the it.
+User can choose the language, the color and the font of the website.

 There is more to offer...